Divine-Logic/Otaku_Verse/README.md

 📖 Real-time data via GraphQL queries

-🧩 Built with React, TypeScript, and Apollo Client
+🧩 Built with React, TypeScript, TailwindCSS and Apollo Client

 🌐 Responsive and optimized for all devices